 So without any further ado, here’s the start of my SAGA Viking force (and also my KoW Historical Viking force)

 A lot of the more subtle highlighting on these guys just hasn’t come out in the photographs, particularly on the shields here.
 The guy on our left is a Eureka Miniatures model, but I’m not sure about his blurry-faced friendo.
+I believe that he is a Wargames Foundry model.
 Shields are both freehand, and in retrospect I probably should have done something fancier on the red-and-white since he’s got a real leader feel to him, but he was the figure I painted first, so I wasn’t yet confident in freehanding Viking shield designs.

 While there’s plenty out there regarding Viking shield designs, you’d think that figuring out realistic Viking clothing colours would be a reasonably easy task, but it was much, much harder than I expected.
 I noticed initially that Foundry et al have their models painted in much the same way as their Celts – all stripey trousers and colourful patterns.
 I wasn’t so sure, so in doing some research online, I found quite a bit of contradictory stuff.
 The TV show “Vikings” had at least one full-time researcher, but then, it’s a TV show.
 Of course, some random guy on the internet decided to “big man” himself when I dared in a forum to suggest the show as one potential source of painting inspiration and bothered to lecture me on how everything in it was wrong.
 I guess he must have been there in the 10th century.

 In the end, I decided to avoid the whole “stripey trousers” look entirely.
 I’ve got Celts to paint down the line and so they can have the plaid and stripes.
 I’ve kept the Vikings to solid colour for the most part, with a mixture of bright colours (especially on shields) and more muted, earthy tones.